 Your Recreational Vehicle

 For our trip, the Minnie Winnie Winnebago® was our luxury home away from home for the week.
-The Minnie Winnie price tag is slightly over $100,000 which in the grand scheme of things, doesn’t appear to be all that much in the RV travel world but still much more than we imagined.
+The Minnie Winnie price tag is slightly over $100,000.
+In the grand scheme of things, doesn’t appear to be all that much, but still much more than we imagined.

-To find RV’s available to rent go to GoRVing.com or talk to your local RV dealership.
-I would definitely recommend taking several trips to different locations (beach/mountains/big city) before investing in these fancy vehicles, just to make sure you are truly RV material.
+To find RVs available to rent, go to GoRVing.com or talk to your local RV dealership.
+I would recommend taking several trips to different locations (beach/mountains/big city) before investing in these fancy vehicles, to make sure you are truly RV material.